nmvdlei/PPMI_MAGNN/README.md

 ## Heterogeneous graph representation learning on protein-protein-metabolite interaction networks

-This repository provides an implementation of [MAGNN](https://github.com/cynricfu/MAGNN) applied to the metabolite concentration change sign prediction task as described in the thesis manuscript by Nathan van der Lei, MSc Computational Science, UvA/VU, Amsterdam.
+This repository provides an implementation of [MAGNN](https://github.com/cynricfu/MAGNN) applied to the metabolite concentration change sign prediction task as described in the masters thesis manuscript by Nathan van der Lei, MSc Computational Science, UvA/VU, Amsterdam.
 This repository was developed in collaboration with the [Fraenkel Lab](http://fraenkel.mit.edu/), Department of Biological Engineering, MIT.

 The thesis manuscript itself will become available at [Theses University of Amsterdam](https://scripties.uba.uva.nl)

-### Data download
-1. Download "Data.zip" folder from [Dropbox](https://www.dropbox.com/s/iikwrukbtwg8l2n/Data.zip?dl=0)
-2. Unzip "Data.zip" to the same parent directory as this repository
-3. Your file structure should look as intended:
-  - 📁 "YOUR parent directory"
-    - 📄 Data.zip
-    - 📁 Data
-    - 📁 PPMI_MAGNN
-    - ...

-### Usage
-1. Download data (as described previously)
-2. Use `preprocess_PPMI.ipynb` to prepare data for MAGNN and create / load a `Dataloader` object
-3. Use `baselines.ipynb` to train and test vanilla ML methods
-4. Use `network_analysis.ipynb` to investigate the PPMI network
-5. Create `checkpoint/` folder in repository for model saving
-6. Run the command `python run_PPMI.py` from terminal to train MAGNN
-7. Use `inspect_model.ipynb` to investigate a trained model, access embeddings and visualize nodes
-8. Use `compare_results.ipynb` to visualize experimental results

-Run `python run_PPMI.py --help` for more information about the available options of the PPMI MAGNN implementation.

 ### Project overview
-The implementation uses 4 data components:
+The implementation proposed in this work uses 4 data components:
 1. **PPMI network**: under active development at the [Fraenkel Lab](https://github.com/fraenkel-lab)
 2. **Metabolite attributes**: with data from [HMDB 4.0 download](https://hmdb.ca/downloads)
 3. **Protein attributes**: with data from [Protein Atlas download](https://www.proteinatlas.org/search)